Exams and quizzes in general suck! Period. You could never be too ready for one, especially the unannounced quizzes.

-Since we ain’t ready to do neither here are some helpful tips to better prepare for exams and quizzes before actually studying.
+Since we ain’t ready to do either, here are some helpful tips to better prepare for exams and quizzes before actually studying.

 How To Better Prepare For Exams and Quizzes Before Actually Studying

-Chances are if you have a few exams scheduled the same day you can better strategize how to study for each exam without sacrificing one exam for the other.
+Chances are, if you have a few exams scheduled on the same day, you can better strategize how to study for each exam without sacrificing one exam for the other.

-IF YOU DON’T: You might be sorry because oftentimes the same concept you didn’t understand is on the exam staring up at you – it never fails!
-Remember a question is only stupid when you didn’t ask it and it ends up on the exam and all your studying techniques still didn’t help you understand the concept.
+Remember, a question is only stupid when you didn’t ask it, and it ends up on the exam and all your studying techniques still didn’t help you understand the concept.

 It’s better to understand the concept using all the help you can get from your professors and classmates instead of just relying on your studying techniques hoping you will understand and also remember the concept on the day of the exam.

 3. Abuse Office Hours

 Do abuse office hours.
 Office hours are there for a reason!

 Let’s say you asked a question in class but when you got home you realized you still didn’t fully grasp the concept, well a one-on-one session with the professor is needed.